Best Bets for World Series Game 3: Houston Astros vs Philadelphia Phillies

 Ballpark

 Citizens Bank Park ranks as the fourth-best ballpark for hitters by Baseball Savant Park Factor.
-According to Ballparkpal, the environment calls for a 7% increase in runs.
-Even though the wind is blowing out, that’s a slight decrease from the norms in the middle of the summer.
-Regardless, the park plays toward the hitters’ advantage.
+According to Ballparkpal, the environment calls for a 4% increase in runs.
+The ballpark factor is not as high as projected yesterday, which doesn’t help our case much.
+Regardless, this park still plays in favor of the hitter.

 My Picks